 Wild berry picking was once a common summer activity throughout Appalachia, and before the advent of Styrofoam or plastic containers the homemade bark berry basket was just the thing to haul your treasures out of the woods with.
 No point in going home to fetch a bucket when you can just peel some bark off a tree with a penknife and whip up your own container on the spot.

-Last week was the ideal time for making a traditional berry basket, for two reasons.
+Next week will be the ideal time for making a traditional berry basket, for two reasons.
 First, the woods throughout Appalachia are full of raspberries, huckleberries, and blackberries.
-Second, the best time to strip bark from a tree to make said basket is during the main sap flow that peaks under the new moon in July—July 1 this year.
+Second, the best time to strip bark from a tree to make said basket is during the main sap flow that peaks under the new moon in July—July 16 this year.

 So you’ve been out fishing all morning, following the creek up into the mountains.
 You’re catching a few of them native speckled trout, but after a while the stream gets too small.
 So you call it quits and head up to the ridge for the long walk home.
 There you run into the biggest patch of ripe huckleberries that you’ve ever seen!
 You’d love to haul some of them berries home, but you ain’t got nothing to carry ‘em in….Well, if you knew how to make a berry basket, you’d just find you a young tulip poplar tree, make a poplar bark basket and tote them berries home, buddy!